djpdim/readmecreator/Develop/README.md

   ## Description

-  * This is a very cool Project!
+  * This is a project that allow you to create a readme file direct from Terminal or CLI

   #